 Need to know what a hotel term means?
 Below is a list of key Hotel Revenue Management Terms you may encounter when it comes to hotel revenue management.
-We explain definitions of terminology industry jargon from hotel revenue management.
+We explain definitions of terminology industry jargon in the hotel revenue management courses.

 Terms being with the letter F below, rest to follow on further Blogs…

 Forecast – What is the meaning/definition of Forecast in the hospitality industry?